tq-bit/chattergram-redis/readme.md

 - *Loop count*: `10`
 - *Same user on each iteration*: `true`

-As I did not change underlying business CRUD logic in the application's routes and handlers*, the only bottleneck when sending messages that remains is the database.
-The comparison below was created with Jmeter, an open source load testing tool.
+For I did not change underlying CRUD logic*, the only bottleneck left is the database.
+The comparison below was created with [Jmeter](https://jmeter.apache.org/), an open source load testing tool.
 It uses the HTTP protocol to send POST requests to the API and create new chat messages.

 I also disabled Pino logger in `app.ts` to ensure there's nothing going on during the test case that's not really necessary.